Karnataka's Hidden Treasures

 Day 14 Goa to Mumbai – by air

 Today transfer to Goa Airport in good time to catch the morning flight to Mumbai where you will stay for two nights at the Abode Mumbai.
-Alternatively upgrade to the Taj Mahal Palace and Tower Hotel.
+Alternatively upgrade to the Vivanta by Taj - President or the Taj Mahal Palace and Tower Hotel.
 One of the world's great cities, Mumbai has grown from a small group of islands to India's economic powerhouse and gateway to the world.
 Still growing fast, Mumbai is a combination of old and new, the chaotic and the peaceful, which draws visitors back time again to what is a most vibrant, bustling and human of cities.
 (B)